ikornaselur/slaq/README.md

 Slaq: A Slack API Client
 ====

+> [!WARNING]
+> This is an experimental crate for now, with plans to expand into a
+> library that fully supports the Slack API

 Typed Slack Web API payload builders with an optional reqwest transport.
 Build request payloads in Rust, then send them with the provided blocking client or with any HTTP client you prefer.